anikarounds/home-lighting-automation/README.md

 # Nick's Home Automation Platform

 This is a basic pile of PHP script to control the lights in my living room.
+It interfaces with a set of WeMo light switches and a Digital Loggers Inc 8 outlet ethernet-enabled power strip.
+I also have a series of tailor made extension cords spidering around my room and Christmas Light strands hanging from the walls.

 It runs as a webpage with some simple Javascript to download modes and make server requests.
+Some cute OOP abstraction enables simple device level control, managed with a JSON configuration file.

 ## Configuration